'We all realize that we will not be forgiven.' Ukraine braces for new assault after sinking of Russian flagship - KRDO

 These include Mi-17 helicopters, 18 155 mm Howitzers and 300 more Switchblade drones.
 These types of weapons are designed for the type of fighting that’s likely to take place in the Donbas region — open terrain rather than urban and wooded areas.

-The US is shipping 40,000 artillery rounds, but that amount could be expended within several days if fighting in the east grows heavier.
-During some of the heavy earlier fighting, Ukrainian forces fired up to thousands of artillery rounds in a given day, a US official said Saturday.
+The US is also shipping 40,000 artillery rounds, but that amount could be expended within several days if fighting in the east grows heavier.
+During previous battles, Ukrainian forces fired thousands of artillery rounds in a day, a US official said Saturday.

-There are growing concern about the need to get more ammunition, in particular artillery ammunition, to Ukrainian forces more rapidly, a US official says.
+There are growing concerns about the need to get more ammunition, in particular artillery ammunition, to Ukrainian forces more rapidly, a US official said.

 The Ukrainian military and regional officials have said Russian attacks have intensified in Kharkiv, Luhansk and Donetsk regions in the east of the country as they prepare for a major ground offensive there.